NURBS-Diff: A Differentiable Programming Module for NURBS: Introduction

-Formally, using the differentiable programming approach explained above, we formulate a differentiable NURBS ``layer'' (in deep learning terminology), which enables deep learning frameworks to integrate NURBS-based representation of B-Rep surfaces and perform CAD operations using them.
-The forward pass of our NURBS layer uses the standard NURBS evaluation as explained in \secref{SubSec:Forward}.
+Formally, using the differentiable programming approach explained above, we formulate a differentiable NURBS (``\nd{}'') module, which enables deep learning frameworks to integrate NURBS-based representation of B-Rep surfaces and perform CAD operations using them.
+The forward pass of our NURBS module uses the standard NURBS evaluation as explained in \secref{SubSec:Forward}.
 The backward pass uses the derivatives of the NURBS curve or surface with respect to the input parameters of the NURBS (\secref{SubSec:Backward}).
 The derivatives are used to define the Jacobian that is then used for backpropagation of the losses during training.
-After defining the NURBS layer, we demonstrate its utility in performing traditional CAD operations such as curve fitting, surface fitting, and surface offsetting.
-We demonstrate that these operations can be performed using the gradient-based optimization techniques traditionally used in machine learning frameworks.
-Finally, we show the applicability of our NURBS layer in deep learning by using it as an additional decoder for point cloud reconstruction and for enforcing constraints in isogeometric finite element analysis of shell structures.
+After defining \nd{}, we validate our approach by performing traditional CAD operations such as curve fitting, surface fitting, and surface offsetting.
+Finally, we show the applicability of \nd{} in deep learning by using it as an additional decoder for point cloud reconstruction.

-In this paper, we have developed a differential NURBS layer that can be used in machine learning and CAD applications.
-The key contributions of this work are: \begin{enumerate} \item A differentiable programming framework using NURBS representation.
-We redefine the NURBS operations such that they can be back-propagated.
-Specifically, we define the Jacobian based on the derivatives of the NURBS with respect to its input parameters. \item A GPU-accelerated implementation of our NURBS layer in PyTorch for better integration with existing deep learning programming frameworks. \item A gradient descent-based optimization framework using our differentiable NURBS layer for performing CAD operations such as curve fitting, surface fitting, and surface offsetting. \item The applicability of our proposed differentiable programming framework to extend the training process of point cloud reconstruction to NURBS surfaces and add constraints on the geometry for deformation analysis. \end{enumerate}
+In this paper, we have developed a differentiable NURBS module that can be used in machine learning and CAD applications.
+The key contributions of this work are: \begin{enumerate}[topsep=0pt,itemsep=0pt] \item A differentiable programming framework using NURBS representation where the losses can be back-propagated using the NURBS definitions.
+Specifically, we define the Jacobian based on the derivatives of the NURBS with respect to its input parameters. \item A GPU-accelerated implementation of our NURBS module in PyTorch for better integration with existing deep learning programming frameworks. \item A gradient descent-based optimization framework using \nd{} for performing CAD operations such as curve/surface fitting and surface offsetting. \item The applicability of our proposed differentiable programming framework to extend the training process of unsupervised point cloud reconstruction of NURBS surfaces. \end{enumerate}